UAST: Unicode Aware Sanskrit Transliteration: Devanāgarī and Unicode

 \subsubsection{Following IAST}

-The main problem with certain encodings and keyboard-layouts is that they map many devanāgarī characters to key-bindings that are non-intuitive.
+The main problem with certain encodings and keyboard-layouts is that they map many Devanāgarī characters to key-bindings that are non intuitive.
 They distance themselves from IAST.
 IAST is widely used for many reasons:

 \begin{itemize} \item Its mapping is unambiguous and exact. \item Related sounds have related mappings.
 This makes IAST a very logical and intuitive mapping to use.
-As a result, IAST bridges the gap between Saṃskṛta and English phonetics. \item Follows original script as-is. \end{itemize}
+As a result, IAST bridges the gap between Saṃskṛta and English phonetics. \item Follows the original script as-is. \end{itemize}

 \paragraph{} This makes it arguably the most popular transliteration scheme used by scholars and students alike.
-Since IAST so closely follows the language, it would make sense that the devanāgarī typesetting also follow IAST to prevent confusion and remove ambiguity.
+Since IAST closely follows the language, it would make sense that the Devanāgarī typesetting also follows IAST to prevent confusion and remove ambiguity.
 We believe that a person trying to learn or use a language and interact with it via a typesetting system should be more concerned with "what to write" rather than "how to write".

 \paragraph{} The more an encoding or transliteration system distances itself from IAST, the less intuitive it becomes.
-Other systems work well in isolation but only add to more confusion when it comes to dealing with them alongside IAST.
+Other systems work well in isolation, but only add to more confusion when it comes to dealing with them alongside IAST.